danchoi/soywiki/README.markdown

 * `,X` expands a wiki page seamlessly

-Both modes of expansion are useful when you want to assemble a long piece of writing by using one page as a master outline and linking from this to other wiki pages that include the real content.
+Both modes of expansion are useful when you want to assemble a long piece of writing by using one page as a master outline that links to other wiki pages that include the real content.
 And since expansion is recursive, you can effectively nest outlines within outlines, like dreams within dreams.

 ## Getting help